dyeo7/Predicting-Wine-Quality/README.md

 ### XGBoost

+To address the class imbalance between low-quality and high-quality wines, the XGBoost model was fine-tuned using the scale_pos_weight parameter.
+This parameter balances the number of low-quality and high-quality wines during training.
+The scale_pos_weight was calculated as the ratio of low-quality wines to high-quality wines in the dataset:

+scale_pos_weight = low quality / high quality
+scale_pos_weight = 1382 / 217
+scale_pos_weight = 6.37

 The XGBoost model, while performing slightly worse than Random Forest in identifying high-quality wines (with fewer true positives), still demonstrated stronger overall performance across metrics such as accuracy and AUC score.

 Performance Metrics: